gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

     1. Enter `/var/www/html/config.php` using your favorite editor.
     1. Change the `$yourId` variable to your own ID.
     1. Change the `$remoteData` variable to `true`.
+    1. Change the `$siteColorBlue` variable to `true`.
+        * This is to differentiate the second instance from the first by coloring the button blue instead of green.

 * We should now have two separate Instances which are both linked to DynamoDB and will be reachable via the Load Balancer in a minute: